-A program of Virginia Humanities, the Virginia Festival of the Book brings together writers and readers to promote and celebrate books, reading, literacy, and literary culture.
+The Virginia Festival of the Book brings together writers and readers to promote and celebrate books, reading, literacy, and literary culture.
 Featuring the annual Festival in March plus the year-round Shelf Life virtual event series, our programming offers something for readers of all levels and interests.

-With a longstanding focus on accessibility and diversity, Festival programming engages attendees with new books, on a variety of topics and across genres, that are timely and necessary, and which we hope will prompt discourse and connection between people.
+With a longstanding focus on accessibility and diversity, Festival programming engages attendees and viewers with new books, on a variety of topics and across genres, that are timely and necessary, and which we hope will prompt discourse, inspiration, and connection.